RAVEN: Realtime Accessibility in Virtual ENvironments for Blind and Low-Vision People: Iterative System Design

 \subsubsection{Dynamic Information Retriever}

-The Dynamic Information Retriever produces an up-to-date semantic scene graph (SSG) at each user query.
+The Dynamic Information Retriever produces an up-to-date semantic scene graph (SSG) {each time a prompt is issued}, ensuring that the LLM receives current environmental context.
 Building on the structure introduced by Jennings \etal{}~\cite{jennings_whats_2024}, we extend the SSG with accessibility metadata.
-For each relevant object, the SSG stores its name, developer-provided description (visual, auditory, and functional properties), attached scripts, position, scale, and hierarchical relationships.
-To support accessibility queries and modifications, we further augment this data with:
+For each relevant object, the SSG stores its name, developer-provided description (visual, auditory, and functional properties), attached scripts, position, scale, and hierarchical relationships. {To support accessibility queries and modifications, the following metadata is recomputed at every prompt:}

 \begin{enumerate} \item Color (HEX code). \item Text content and font size. \item Egocentric direction (\emph{in front of}, \emph{to the left/right}, \emph{behind}) and distance from the player. \item Light source density. \item Audio source status (mute/unmute, volume, pitch, and range). \end{enumerate}